balintsoos/hackathon-boilerplate/README.md

 # Hackathon boilerplate
 > A modern Node.js web application boilerplate for small projects and hackathons.
+Inspired by [hackathon-starter](https://github.com/sahat/hackathon-starter)

 ## How to use it
 > TODO